 A personal loan for pensioners is a beneficial facility that can help senior citizens to deal with financial adversities.
 Money requirements or cash shortages can hit us any time, even after retirement.
 In such situations, loans can be of great help.
-Out of many types of loans, personal loans draw an advantage.
+Out of the various types of loan options available, personal loans draw an advantage.
 It can be put to a multitude of uses instead of any one specific purpose like that of home or education loans.
-Some banks have extended the loan facility to senior citizens and retired pensioners as well.
-They provide personal loans for pensioners subject to certain terms and conditions.
+Some banks have extended the loan facility to senior citizens and retired pensioners, which provide personal loans for pensioners subject to certain terms and conditions.
 Banks lend personal loans against pensions considering them as a source of income.

 How Personal Loan For Pensioners Work?

 Loans are always given against some kind of guarantee or security.
 Personal loans for pensioners also require the same.
-In the case of personal loans grants, income proof works as security.
+In the case of personal loan grants, income proof works as a security.
 It indicates the repayment capacity of the borrower.
-Income proof can be salary slips, bank statements, Form 16, etc. Business owners or self-employed people can show balance sheets or audited financial documents, tax returns, and bank documents.
+Income proof can include salary slips, bank statements, Form 16, etc. Business owners or self-employed people can show their balance sheets or audited financial documents, tax returns, and bank documents.

 Retired pensioners do not have these proofs except if they have a self-owned business.
 Otherwise, they cannot show salary slips or any other monthly income source.
 However, if they are pension account holders, then their pension can serve as income proof.
 They can avail of personal loans for pensioners by showing their pension account’s bank statement.
 Most personal loans do not need a guarantor, co-applicant, or collateral.
 However, some loan providers give personal loans for pensioners against some kind of assets like land, property, or any guarantor or co-applicant.
 This is especially when the retired person exceeds an age parameter.